-A homemade hot sauce recipe made with a variety of superhot chili peppers, including Carolina Reapers, 7-Pot peppers and Scorpion peppers.
-Extremely hot!
-Not for the faint of heart.
-For true chiliheads only.
+This Superhot Hot Sauce Recipe is made with a variety of superhot chili peppers including carolina reapers, 7-pot peppers and scorpion peppers.
+It's extremely hot and not for the faint of heart.
+For true chiliheads only!

 OK, my friends.
-It is time to reveal one of the hottest hot sauces I have ever made in my own kitchen.
-Yes, it is homemade and it is crazy hot.
+It's time to reveal one of the hottest hot sauces I have ever made in my own kitchen.
+Yes, it's homemade and it's crazy hot.
 Crazy hot in a good sort of way, the way only a serious chilihead can enjoy.
-Or any true heat lover.
+This might just be the hottest hot sauce in the world that you can make right at home!